 EducationPh.D., University of Washington (Child Clinical Psychology, 2009)

 M.A., University of California, Los Angeles (Applied Linguistics, 2002)

 B.A.
 Cum Laude, Boise State University (Spanish, 1999)

 See below for a select number of publications.
 View my profile at www.researchgate.net for full-text access to all of my papers.

-Selected PublicationsCrowell, S. E., Baucom, B. R., McCauley, E., Potapova, N. V., Fitelson, M., Barth, H., Smith, C. J., & Beauchaine, T. P. (in press).
+Selected PublicationsCrowell, S. E., Baucom, B. R., McCauley, E., Potapova, N. V., Fitelson, M., Barth, H., Smith, C. J., & Beauchaine, T. P. (2013).
 Mechanisms of contextual risk for adolescent self-injury: Invalidation and conflict escalation in mother-child interactions.
 Journal of Clinical Child and Adolescent Psychology.
 Download